 Relaxing Central Park and quiet museums meet a great contrast in the always buzzing Times Square.
 Here the pulsating energy of the city is seen day or night.

 New York with all it has to offer is a great place to end your road trip.
 But if you want to continue driving consider making the trip to Niagara Falls at the border between the US and Canada for another powerful experience.

 You find the answers to some frequently asked questions about the American cross country road trip from Los Angeles to New York.

 The distance from Los Angeles to New York is roughly 2800 miles (4500 km) and takes 41 h to drive if you take the quickest route.
 However, that’s not the most scenic route from California to New York.
 The driving distance of the suggested cross country route from Los Angeles to New York is 3550 miles (5700 km) and takes 59 h to drive.
 It’s longer but you also get to see more scenic places compared to if you take the quickest route.

 It’s recommended to have 4 weeks or more to fully enjoy the trip.
 With an estimated driving time of 59 h you will drive on average 2 h a day if you have a full month.

-The estimated driving time for the cross country road trip was calculated with Google Maps by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
+The estimated driving time for the cross country road trip from LA to NYC was calculated with Google Maps by taking the shortest amount of time from point A to point B and rounding upwards to the next half hour.
 Any stops during the cross country road trip are not included in the driving time.